shilpa0208/581RidesharingProject/README.md

 ## Important Notes
 1) Depending on your processor, when running our program, processing times may be extremely long specifically when k=3, pool window of 5 minutes, and the number of pools you process is a large number.
 I would experiment with smaller numbers.
 Use the examples given first.
 2) Do Not Run - Original Program With Filtering.ipynb is a file that you can refer to see some of the filtering process (i.e. filtering JFK Airport using points in a polygon).
 Do not use this file to run the program.
+3) If graphs in final report pdf are not legible, please refer to Graphs.xlsx to see originals.